jasonz6688/site-blocker/README.md

-# QuickSave
+# site blocker

-This extension quickly saves your window as a .txt file.
+This extension blocks sites you don't want to load anymore.

 ### Installing